 Alabama’s capital city was one of the epicenters of the civil rights movement.
 It is justly well-represented on the trail.
 The Dexter Avenue King Memorial Church was the first church where King served as a pastor.
 It also hosted meetings that led to the Montgomery Bus Boycott.

 The Rosa Parks Museum is located at the site where Parks boarded a public bus and was arrested.
 The Freedom Bus Museum is found at the bus station where Freedom Riders were attacked in 1961.
+Take a virtual tour.

 Montgomery is also home to the Civil Rights Memorial Center and National Memorial for Peace and Justice.
 The former serves as a tribute to all those who died during the civil rights movement, and the latter is a memorial recognizing the thousands of lynchings that occurred across the country during this time.